Junior-081/VAE_Modular/README.md

  2) Angela Munayo (linkedIn) (AMMI Email)
  3) Gasana Elysee (linkedIn) (AMMI Email)
  4) Nwanna Joseph (linkedIn) (AMMI Email)

-## Description:

-The variational autoencoder (VAE) is a framework for training two neural networks: an encoder and a decoder, in order to learn a mapping from a high-dimensional data representation to a lower-dimensional space and back again

 ## Commands:
  1) To train the network ```python train.py```